 - Black or Black British: 1.9% (1.1% Black African, 0.5% Black Caribbean, 0.3% other black)

 - Mixed race: 2% (0.6% Black Caribbean and White, 0.4% Black African and White, 0.5% South Asian and White, 0.5% other)

 Liverpool has a population younger than England's average, with 42% of the population below the age of 30, compared to 37% for the country as a whole.
 Liverpool also has a large lesbian, gay, bisexual and transgender community which is comparable to that of San Francisco, per capita.

 In 1190, the area of present-day Liverpool was known as "Liuerpul," or a muddy pool or creek.
 The history of the city goes back to the 1st century AD when a settlement first appeared that grew into a thriving fishing community by 1200.
 King John's letters patent in 1207 announced the foundation of the borough of Liverpool, but the population remained low at just 500 by the 16th century.

 The 17th century saw slow progress, both in terms of economy and growth.
 In 1699, the city was made a parish, and that same year its first slave ship left for Africa.
 It was then that Liverpool began to grow on profits from the slave trade.

-Starting in 1919, thousands of families were rehoused from the inner city to new suburbs, with many large, private homes build over the next decade.
-Almost half of the homes were damaged by air raids during the Second World War, and massive rebuilding followed in the next decade.
+Starting in 1919, thousands of families were rehoused from the inner city to new suburbs, with many large, private homes built over the next decade.
+Air raids damaged almost half of the households during the Second World War, and massive rebuilding followed in the next decade.

 Since WWII, Liverpool has become known as a cultural center of Europe and the "World Capital City of Pop," as Liverpool artists have produced more #1 singles than any other city, with bands like The Beatles and Frankie Goes to Hollywood.